These FAQs are based on:

 Can staff in independent schools go on strike?

-If your school has officially "recognised" the striking union, then your staff can be involved in the upcoming strike action.
+If your school has officially "recognised" the striking union, then your staff can be involved in strike action.
 Recognition can be voluntary or forced.
 Take a look at the NEU's guidance on trade union recognition in independent schools.

 Your staff are subject to the same eligibility and protection rules set out above under 'who can go on strike?'.